-This means the vast majority of equality objectives are likely to be about the closing and narrowing of gaps in attainment and take-up, or else about fostering good relations.
+The vast majority of equality objectives adopted by a school are likely to be about the closing and narrowing of gaps in attainment and take-up, or else about fostering good relations.
 Some examples of such objectives are cited below.